htcondor/htcondor/docs/automated-workflows/dagman-interaction.rst

 ''''''''''''''''''''''''''''

 #.
 Total nodes/clusters:
-    The total number of DAG nodes that can be subitted to the HTCondor queue at a time.
+    The total number of DAG nodes that can be submitted to the HTCondor queue at a time.
     This is specified either at submit time via :tool:`condor_submit_dag`\s **-maxjobs** option or via the configuration option :macro:`DAGMAN_MAX_JOBS_SUBMITTED`.
 #.
 Idle procs: